kubb-labs/kubb/docs/plugins/plugin-ts/index.md

 # @kubb/plugin-ts

-With the TypeScript plugin you can create [TypeScript](https://www.typescriptlang.org/) types based on a Swagger file.
+With the TypeScript plugin you can create [TypeScript](https://www.typescriptlang.org/) types.

 ## Installation
 ::: code-group

 ```shell [bun]